melaninsolar/melanin_mobile_miner_android_termux/README.md

     ```

 ### Step 4: Start Mining
+1. Make the run.sh shell script executable and run it
+     ```bash
+    chmod +x run.sh
+    ./run.sh your_whive_address number_of_threads
+    ```

-1. Run the miner with the following command.
+2. Or directly run the miner with the following command.
 Be sure to replace `YOUR_WALLET_ADDRESS` with your actual Whive wallet address and adjust `NUMBER_OF_THREADS` based on your device's capabilities:

     ```bash
     ./cpuminer -a yespower -o stratum+tcp://206.189.2.17:3333 -u YOUR_WALLET_ADDRESS -p c=WHIVE -t NUMBER_OF_THREADS